RakshithaKalkura/benchmarking-snn-pruning/READme.md

-Benchmarking Energy Efficiency of SNN pruning algorithms on SATA, GPU and ProSperity
+Benchmarking Energy Efficiency of SNN pruning algorithms on SATA

+**will add readME.md later on